rnurminen/my-websites/README.md

 You may adapt elements and methods of these sites' CSS in your own projects, but the unique combination of images, colors, sizes, typography, and positioning ("the design") is copyright (c) 2020 Riku Nurminen and may not be reproduced.

+**Backend portions in this repository are licensed under the MIT license**

 **The MIT License (MIT)**